AS-2K20/Angular-Project-Mom-s-Kitchen-Only-FrontEnd/README.md

 ## Note:

 I developed this project when I was learning Angular JS framework.
-So I have given a Simple UI to the project and the project itself is simple and lucid.
+So I have made this project lucid and sleek.

 ## Angular CLI Version